 Australian Consumer Law Review

 On 12 June 2015 Consumer Affairs Ministers agreed Terms of Reference for the Australian Consumer Law Review.
-This review, undertaken by Consumer Affairs Australia and New Zealand, commenced in 2016 and will report to consumer affairs ministers by March 2017.
+This review, undertaken by Consumer Affairs Australia and New Zealand, commenced in 2016 and concluded in March 2017 with the Final Report published on 19 April 2017.
 For more information on the review, please visit the Australian Consumer Law Review page.

 Country of origin labelling